 Star Wars: The Clone Wars: The fan-favorite animated series will return for a final 12-episode run, set to premiere sometime during Disney+’s first year.

 Marvel’s What If…?: The first animated MCU series will follow the mold of the comic series of the same name, telling alternate versions of the stories fans know from the main films.
 For instance: What if Peggy Carter, not Steve Rogers, got the super-serum that turned her into Captain America?
-The series is expected to premiere in the first year of Disney+.
+The series will premiere in Summer 2021.

 CLASSIC DISNEY AND PIXAR

-Monsters at Work: Billy Crystal, John Goodman, and other voice actors from the Monsters Inc. films will reprise their roles in this sequel series that takes place after the events of the first film.
+Monsters at Work: Billy Crystal, John Goodman, and other voice actors from the Monsters, Inc. films will reprise their roles in this sequel series that takes place after the events of the first film.
 Mad Men’s Ben Feldman will play Tylor Tuskmon, a monster mechanic who wants to work his way up to the main floor where monsters collect laughter from children.
-Expected to premiere in Disney+’s first year.
+Feldman will be joined by co-star Aisha Tyler.
+The series is expected to premiere in Disney+’s first year.

-Forky Asks a Question: This appears to be an educational documentary series featuring Forky, the new character from the upcoming Toy Story 4.
+Forky Asks a Question: This appears to be an educational documentary series featuring Forky (Tony Hale), a new, existentially-driven character from Toy Story 4.
 It will be available at launch.

 SparkShorts: A collection of new Pixar shorts will be available at launch.